Rafat Saeed Qureshi

-Rafat Saeed Qureshi is an Urdu writer hailing from Aurangabad, Maharashtra.
-He has written more than a 100 articles, features, reviews and translated stories from English to Urdu.
-His work are mostly on culture, tourism, history and monuments.
-An activist in the field of history and monuments, Qureshi has promoted Aurangabad at the national level through his Radio talks on Akashwani (All India Radio).
-He is also a regular talker on Akashwani.
-He has also conducted series of talks on various monuments of India.
+Rafat Saeed Qureshi (10 October 1946 – 12 July 2024) was an Indian Urdu writer hailing from Aurangabad, Maharashtra.
+He wrote more than a 100 articles, features, reviews and translated stories from English to Urdu.
+His work is mostly on culture, tourism, history and monuments.
+An activist in the field of history and monuments, Qureshi promoted Aurangabad at the national level through his Radio talks on Akashwani (All India Radio).
+He was also a regular talker on Akashwani.
+He also conducted series of talks on various monuments of India.

 Biography

-Rafat Qureshi comes from a traditional Handicraft family of Himroo.
+Rafat Qureshi was born on 10 October 1946.
+He came from a traditional Handicraft family of Himroo.
 His father Abdul Hameed Qureshi owned a Himroo showroom and factory which was the only tourist shopping attraction from 1900 to late 1990s.
 Abdul Hameed Qureshi brought a revolution in the textile industry by implementing more innovative methods of producing the Himroo fabric.

+Qureshi died in Canada on 12 July 2024, at the age of 77.

 Work

-Rafat Qureshi has written articles, reviews of books in various magazines and newspapers.

-His first book "Mulk-E-Khuda Tangneest" published from Delhi, is a travelogue.
+Qureshi wrote articles, reviews of books in various magazines and newspapers.
+His first book Mulk-E-Khuda Tangneest published from Delhi, is a travelogue.
 The book also contains the world heritage places in Aurangabad, Ajanta, Ellora, as well as local historical sites like Quile-e-Arc built by Aurangzeb and narrates interesting events in the palace.

-However, Rafat Qureshi’s recent book titled "Tazkire Ujaalo Ke" is a book that incorporates different chapters on personalities, translations, reviews, history, and humour, as well as reviews on his work by some of the most celebrated names in Urdu literature.
+Qureshi’s later book titled Tazkire Ujaalo Ke is a book that incorporates different chapters on personalities, translations, reviews, history, and humour, as well as reviews on his work by some of the most celebrated names in Urdu literature.